emirg/SF-Crime-Statistics/README.md

 2. What were the 2-3 most efficient SparkSession property key/value pairs?
 Through testing multiple variations on values, how can you tell these were the most optimal?

 #### Answer 1
+Throughput and latency are strongly related to the `inputRowsPerSecond` and `processedRowsPerSecond` parameters from the Progress Reporter.
+Changing values on the SparkSession properties made an impact in these two parameters.

 #### Answer 2
+My tests where limited by the local mode execution.
+However, some tests allowed me to realized that parameters like `spark.executor.memory`, `spark.driver.memory` and `spark.executor.cores` increases performance significantly, processing more rows per second.